avihuxp/WaveFunctionCollapse/README.md

 #### Render in runtime parameters:

-- `RENDER_ITERATIONS = True`  - Set to True to render images in runtime
 - `NUM_OF_ITERATIONS_BETWEEN_RENDER = 15`  - The number of iterations
   between rendering in runtime
 - `SHOW_PATTERNS = False` - Set to True to render all patterns and their